Maxenceee/Chess_game/README.md

 npm start
 ```

-App will be available on localhost a specified port in the bin/www file
+App will be available on localhost at specified port in the bin/www file

 ## Multiplayer

-To use multiplayer mode, open the 'ws_server' into a new terminal and install dependencies by running :
+To use multiplayer mode, open the 'ws_server' directory into a new terminal and install dependencies by running :

 ```sh
 npm i